ansys/pyaedt-toolkits-common/doc/source/Getting_Started/installation.rst

 Installation
 ============

-If you want to use this library for a toolkit or automated workflow, you can install the backend standalone or install backend and user interface common methods.
+If you want to use this library for a toolkit or workflow, you can install the backend standalone or install backend and user interface common methods.

 You can install both backend and user interface methods from PyPI::